 None of that changes what it is for the people inside it.

-If you’re exploring which dominant style fits you, take the dominant archetype quiz.
-If you’re building the structural side of a D/s dynamic, start with the submissive rules guide.
+If you’re figuring out which dominant style fits you, take the dominant archetype quiz.
+If you’re building the structural side of a DD/lg dynamic, start with the DDLG rules guide.
+For a complete breakdown of the submissive role in power exchange, the consent guide has the foundation.